The Day the Internet Was Born: ARPANET's TCP/IP Switch on January 1, 1983

 - Security: The increasing prevalence of cyberattacks and data breaches highlights the need for stronger security measures to protect the internet's infrastructure and data.

-- Scalability: As the number of devices and users on the internet continues to grow, new approaches are needed to ensure that the network can handle the increasing demand.
+- Scalability: As the number of devices and users on the internet continues to grow, new approaches are needed to see to it that the network can handle the increasing demand.

 - Quality of Service (QoS): Ensuring a consistent and reliable user experience is crucial for applications such as video streaming and online gaming, which require low latency and high bandwidth.